 If you are looking for a fine dining experience, The View is a Four Diamond restaurant in the Mirror Lake Inn.
 While it is located across the street from the lake, the floor-to-ceiling windows still offer exceptional views.
 We found the appetizers and dessert more interesting than the entrees, but it was nice to get away from pub food for a night.
-Safety protocols are also top notch with contactless temperature checks, hot towels to clean your hands, personalized menus, and UV sanitizing of tables between guests.
+Safety protocols are also top-notch with contactless temperature checks, hot towels to clean your hands, personalized menus, and UV sanitizing of tables between guests.
 Plus, they take reservations!

 The View at Mirror Lake Inn is located at 77 Mirror Lake DriveLake Placid, New York 12946.

-Located in the High Peaks Resort, Dancing Bears has outdoor dining on their rooftop.
+Located in the High Peaks Resort, Dancing Bears has outdoor dining on its rooftop.
 They serve up standard pub fare, but the servings are large and you shouldn’t go away disappointed.
 The nachos are yummy and the fries are perfect.